“Everyone is a moon, and has a dark side which he never shows to anybody.”

 Hallucinations

 The online website Reddit is full of comments by those who have experienced the Waking Dead Sleep phenomenon.
-Here are a few:
+Here are a few.

-“This is word for word what I experience two-three times a month.
-Except it’s obviously feminine voice telling me,”Go back to sleep” or, “Goodnight, baby” and, I can see her face and body.She’s draped in black clothing that seems wet.
-Skeleton hands but, a very soft, feminine, young face.
+“This is exactly what I experience two-three times a month.
+Except it’s an obviously feminine voice telling me, “Go back to sleep” or, “Goodnight, baby,” and, I can see her face and body.
+She’s draped in black clothing that seems wet.
+Skeleton hands but, a very soft, feminine, youthful face.
 Eyes like black holes.
 She’s always sitting on my chest.
 I like to refer to her as bitch.
 When she leaves me alone I go flying through infinity.”

 “I actually have it fairly often, so much now that I realize when it’s occurring.
 These days I just close my eyes and won’t open them no matter what I feel or hear.

 Doing this though doesn’t force me to wake up and I still have to wait for it to end.
 I still feel and hear everything.
-Sometimes I feel like I’m being dragged somewhere or just constantly feel like something is touching me along with muffled voices.
+Sometimes I feel like I’m being dragged somewhere or just constantly feel like something is touching me, along with muffled voices.

 - A little girl in the corner of my room staring at me.
 Then, without notice, she shrieks and runs up and starts choking me.